PeterCamilleri/CX16/docs/thoughts.md

 clear was tricky, especially since comments ("rem" statements) consumed precious memory space and processor cycles.
 Sharing code was difficult as code libraries had to be "pasted" into programs manually and integrated somehow.
-As a result, code libraries were rare.
+As a result, code libraries were rare and a lot of time was wasted reinventing the wheel.

 Later languages included a linker to bring code from multiple sources and libraries together.
 Languages included features to export and import various